readwritetools/rwt-sitenav/readme.md

 ```

 The three items correspond to the artificial hierarchical depth of the menu
 items.
-When the page is first loaded, the web component uses the content
+When the page is first loaded, the DOM component uses the content
 attribute of these meta tags as search terms, looking for the menu item with a
 matching anchor `href`.
 When found, that menu item is highlighted and scrolled
 into view.